JankowiakOskar/Sticker-notes/README.md

 - Create-React-App - used for basic boilerplate application

-- Redux - for keeping data state's and also authentication
+- Redux - for keeping data state's and also authentication state

 - Hooks - for building functional components